Medgasan/Plantilla-para-Plugin-V1-Godot-3.x-Android/README.md

 ------------------------------------------------------------------------------------------
 # Template for Plugin V1 Godot 3.x Android

+### Preconfigured Template for Creating Android Plugins
+### Improvements:
+* To define exportable methods, they only need to be public and contain the @GodotMethod annotation.
+* The template automatically collects these methods and exposes them to the Engine.
+* For now, signals are still defined in the `initSignals()` method.
+* The plugin exposes the class name as the plugin name in `getPluginName()`.

 ## Modifications:
 ### Important, before starting:
 * Do not update the library "androidx.appcompat:appcompat:1.5.0"